vbier/habpanelviewer/app/src/main/assets/help.md

 * BLUETOOTH_OFF: turn bluetooth off
 * ADMIN_LOCK_SCREEN: activates the lock screen (requires the app to be set as device admin in the settings)

+### command log
+Shows the last 100 commands that have been processed by HABPanelViewer.
+Color coding indicates processing status:
+* green: command has been processed successfully
+* yellow: command is not known to HABPanelViewer
+* red: command processing resulted in an exception.

+In case of processing exceptions, the exception message is also shown in the command log.

 [go back to top](#top)

 ## <a name="reporting"/>Sensor Reporting